deeheber/react-weather/README.md

 **Currently in progress**

 ## Summary
 Retrieves weather info when entering a city/state.
 Utilizes the Open Weather Map API for data.

-## Coming soon
-- Daily forecast view
+Available views: 5 day forecast and detailed daily view.

 ## To run locally
 1. Clone the repo